internet4000/find/readme.md

-Except the `keyword` you will use to trigger the search engine (we recommand `f`), or setting `Find!` as your *default search engine* in your web browser, there is no configuration.
+Except the `keyword` you will use to trigger the search engine (we recommand `f`), or setting `Find!` as your *default search engine* in your web browsers, there is no configuration.

 In this case we think the [Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration)